andrewc2695/cwgame/README.md

 - turn switching
     after a player moves remove all event lsiteners for moving/marking pieces then when turn set up happens again they can be added back on have a remove event lsiteners function?
+- engineers need there own move method?
+- piece hitting a mine gives an error